MiMARK-es/cohort-analysis/notebooks/other_analyses/antigens/data/results/general_summary.md

 This document aims to provide a quick and comprehensive summary of the key metrics and findings for each protein, serving as an entry point to more in-depth analyses.

+The calculations were performed using this [pipeline](<../../pipeline_run.ipynb>), using functions available in this [library](<../../pipeline_functions.py>) and others from a structural repository not available here.
+The results were parsed to compose this table and all the detailed tables for proteins in this [notebook](<../../pipeline_parse.ipynb>).

 ### Tools Utilized
 - **UniProt XML file**: Used to gather protein-specific information, including isoforms, biological attributes and identifiers in other databases.
 - **Discotope 3.0**: Utilized for predicting potential epitope regions based on structural data.